bartoszlokaj/assignment/js/README.md

 * no installation

 ## Setup
-To run this project simply open html file.
+To run this project simply open html file in the browser.